Key Points

 PDCA (Plan-Do-Check-Act) is a popular iterative methodology to fix a problem or improve a process.

 Developed and promoted by Drs.
-Deming and Shewhart, it’s used as a cycle of examining a problem, collecting some data, improving the process and then monitoring it to be sure your improvement was successful.
+Deming and Shewhart it is a cycle of examining a problem, collecting some data, improving the process, and then monitoring it to be sure your improvement was successful.
 If not, you repeat the cycle.

 The FOCUS PDCA approach was developed for the healthcare industry.
-It’s an extension of the classic PDCA methodology, where FOCUS is a set of activities that precedes those used in the PDCA cycle.
+It’s an extension of the classic PDCA methodology, where FOCUS is a set of activities that precede those used in the PDCA cycle.

 The components of FOCUS PDCA are: